 The market demands oversized watches these days, even when it comes to timekeepers designed for ladies, but Louis Moinet refuses to give in.
 This model measures just 35.6 millimeters in diameter (the stubby crown is not included, but it doesn’t add much) and is just 12 millimeters thick, which makes it both lightweight and comfortable.
 As it is often the case with automatic watches designed for women, this timekeeper looks rather chunky, at least when observed at certain angles.
 The reason for this is common for all compact watches powered by a mass-produced self-winding caliber: proportions.
 Well, at least the shape of lugs successfully makes the gadget look more elegant, less like a little puff-box.

-Since Louis Moinet don’t make their movements, they have to buy the engines from third-party manufacturers.
-This one, for example, is made by Concepto Watch Factory: an ebauche maker, which is based in La Chaux-de-Fonds.
-Located in the canton of Neuchatel near the French border, it is a mecca of Swiss watchmaking industry.
+Since Louis Moinet doesn’t make their movements, they have to buy the engines from third-party manufacturers.
+This one, for example, is made by Concepto Watch Factory: a maker of made-to-order blank movements, which is based in La Chaux-de-Fonds.
+Located in the canton of Neuchatel near the French border, it is a mecca of the Swiss watchmaking industry.
 Among others, the relatively young brand sells movements to Linde Werdelin that used Concepto mechanisms to power their recently introduced bunch of ultra-luxury chronographs.

 Price & Availability